mikesol/wall/docs/src/io.md

 The function `write` takes a writeable stream and a byte string as its arguments and returns the number of bytes written as an integer.

-## Files
+## Files and Sockets

-File IO operations are created by specifying 'r or 'w and then the name of the file.
+File and socket IO operations are created by specifying 'r or 'w and then the name of the file or URL of the socket.

 ```
 w> a = file 'r 'foo.txt